"Bitcoin (BTC) hash rate falls amid Iran war fallout… mining and market pressure intensifies"

 Loading IndicatorLoading Indicator

-A sharp surge in energy prices triggered by the war in Iran is weighing on the Bitcoin (BTC) network, according to an analysis.
+A surge in energy prices driven by the war involving Iran is weighing on the Bitcoin (BTC) network, according to an analysis.

-According to cryptocurrency-focused media outlet CoinDesk on the 18th (local time), Bitcoin’s hashrate fell about 8% last week to around 920 EH/s.
-The decline is attributed to geopolitical tensions in the Middle East and rising crude prices.
+According to CoinDesk, a crypto-focused media outlet, Bitcoin’s hash rate fell about 8% last week to around 920 EH/s.
+The decline is attributed to heightened geopolitical tensions in the Middle East and rising oil prices.

-With roughly 8–10% of global Bitcoin mining conducted in regions sensitive to energy costs, higher energy prices are said to be curbing mining activity.
+With roughly 8–10% of global Bitcoin mining conducted in regions sensitive to energy prices, higher power costs are said to be curbing mining activity.

-Mining difficulty is also expected to fall by as much as 10%, which could mark one of the largest downward adjustments in the past five years.
+Mining difficulty is also expected to drop by as much as 10%, which could mark one of the largest adjustments in the past five years.

-The outlet noted that “a sharp drop in hashrate typically coincides with periods of heightened miner stress and increased downward pressure on Bitcoin prices.”
+The outlet noted that “a sharp drop in hash rate typically coincides with periods of increasing miner stress and downward pressure on Bitcoin prices.”

 JH Kim